Republic of Korea

 Incentives and Penalties

-Producers falling short of meeting their recycling obligation face recycling charges, which are calculated as the recycling cost for the unmet portion plus a 30% surcharge.
-The government issues notifications regarding payment obligations annually on July 31st, with payments due by the August 31st of the same year.
+Producers falling short of meeting their recycling obligations face recycling charges, which are calculated as the recycling cost for the unmet portion plus a 30% surcharge.
+The government annually issues notifications regarding payment obligations on 31 July, with payments due by 31 August in the same year.

 Roles and Responsibilities